seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 I have strong reasons.

 **ULYSSES**
-But ’gainst your privacy
+But 'gainst your privacy
 The reasons are more potent and heroical:
-’Tis known, Achilles, that you are in love
+'Tis known, Achilles, that you are in love
-With one of Priam’s daughters.
+With one of Priam's daughters.

 **ACHILLES**
 Ha! known!

 **ULYSSES**
 Is that a wonder?
-The providence that’s in a watchful state
+The providence that's in a watchful state
-Knows almost every grain of Plutus’ gold,
+Knows almost every grain of Plutus' gold,
 Finds bottom in the uncomprehensive deeps,
 Keeps place with thought and almost, like the gods,
 Does thoughts unveil in their dumb cradles.
-There is a mystery–with whom relation
+There is a mystery--with whom relation
-Durst never meddle–in the soul of state;
+Durst never meddle--in the soul of state;
 Which hath an operation more divine
 Than breath or pen can give expressure to:
 All the commerce that you have had with Troy